adamsdm/cards-against-hs/README.md

 The game starts by drawing a black card which contains a sentence with a blank space.
 All players have white cards on their hand where each white card contains a word or a sentence.
-The players now draw a white card that fits in the blank space of the white card.
+The players now picks a white card that fits in the blank space of the white card.
 The player who makes the funniest sentence (voted by the oter players) wins and gets one point.

+The idea behind this implementation is that the board is showed on a computer, and each player joins in on their smartphone.

 ### Installation
 Make sure `node` and `npm` is installed.
-To build the project, `Webpack` needs to be installed.

 * `git clone https://gitlab.ida.liu.se/adaso578/cards-against.git` - clone the repo
 * `npm install` - install dependencies